 In the past, assets management was painful with some projects, because their includes was often divided in many different templates.
-This causing issues like to update some library or retrieve effective code that was working on some template by inherit.
+This was causing issues to update some library or retrieve some code.

-Also, this often results in pages loading dozen of asset files and sometime much more.
-This is a really bad behavior because it slows page loading and add useless performance charge on the web server.
+Often it resulted also in pages loading dozen of asset files and sometime much more.
+This was really a bad behavior because it slowed pages loading and added useless performance charge on the web server.